-Micro Small & Medium Enterprises (MSMEs) has been the back bone of Indian economy.
-The 6.3Cr MSMEs in India employing 110 Mn workforce, contribute around 30% of the national GDP.
+Micro Small & Medium Enterprises (MSMEs) have been the backbone of the Indian economy.
+The 6.3Cr MSMEs in India employing a 110 Mn workforce, contribute around 30% of the national GDP.
 In addition to the economic factors, this highly vibrant and dynamic sector plays a key role in India, uplifting rural areas via industrialization.
 It empowers the country by reducing regional imbalances and assuring equitable distribution of national income and wealth.

-Sustainable growth & development of an organization is driven by the leadership & management team.
-Leadership capabilities have direct correlation with organizational effectiveness.
-The leadership creates the vision, mission and values of the organization.
+The sustainable growth & development of an organization is driven by the leadership & management team.
+Leadership capabilities have a direct correlation with organizational effectiveness.
+The leadership creates the vision, mission, and values of the organization.
 It nurtures management that can live the vision & mission of the leadership.
 It dedicates resources (man/machine/material/ money) to deliver it.
-Management translates the vision into meaningful strategy & actionable plan by optimum use of resources allocated by the leadership them.
-Management team is responsible for execution of the strategy & plan formulated inline with the leadership team.
+Management translates the vision into a meaningful strategy & actionable plan by optimum use of resources allocated by the leadership.
+The management team is responsible for the execution of the strategy & plan formulated in line with the leadership team.

 Therefore, the most critical challenge for HR is to onboard the right people into management and leadership roles.
 While there is a surplus of human resources in India vying for senior management & leadership roles, there is a dearth of talent for sufficiently educated and skilled manpower adept in managing people and organizations efficiently.
 Also building a cadre of excellent managers and leaders takes time, persistence, and resilience.

-High unemployment rates may seem to be suppressing attrition for the time being but this is likely to be a temporary phenomenon as talented resources realising their indispensability for the organization may up the ante and become more demanding.
-Talent poaching by competitors will increase as they realise the efforts, costs and time involved in organically developing employees from within the organization.
+High unemployment rates may seem to be suppressing attrition for the time being but this is likely to be a temporary phenomenon as talented resources realizing their indispensability for the organization may up the ante and become more demanding.
+Talent poaching by competitors will increase as they realize the efforts, costs, and time involved in organically developing employees from within the organization.

-In a volatile and fast paced business environment, training and development has evolved as an indispensable function for all enterprises.
-However, it is observed that this function is considered to be at lower priority in most MSMEs.
-The conventional approach of not considering training as an important aspect of skill development prevail in MSME sector.
+In a volatile and fast-paced business environment, training and development have evolved as an indispensable function for all enterprises.
+However, it is observed that this function is considered to be at a lower priority in most MSMEs.
+The conventional approach of not considering training as an important aspect of skill development prevails in the MSME sector.
 Most of the organizations still consider training as irrelevant & cost contributor.
-For them management skills are inborn and not developed.
+For them, management skills are inborn and not developed.
 HR must play a lead role in changing the approach to the modern one that considers training & development as an “efficient retention cost” and not an “added cost”.
-Strong & flexible training system and processes ensure a productive workforce and guarantees high organizational efficiency.
+A strong & flexible training system and processes ensure a productive workforce and guarantee high organizational efficiency.